The Importance Of Visualization To Reach Your Goals

 Visualization tips for Triathlete’s Race Week:

-• The race briefing, the expo, the environment with good energy.
+• The race briefing, the expo, and the environment with good energy.

 • Setting an alarm the night before.